BOI Reporting: Corporate Transparency Act Update

 What if someone isn’t sure what to do next?

 Joe is clear on this point.
-He told us, “If someone is concerned about meeting the deadline, they should immediately contact whoever manages their business affairs — whether that’s a business manager or an attorney — and ensure they’re taking steps to stay compliant.”
+He told us, “If someone is concerned about meeting the deadline, they should immediately contact whoever manages their business affairs, such as a business manager or an attorney.”

 How NAA can help property management companies

-The National Apartment Association (NAA) offers BOI guidance to help property management companies understand and comply with these changes.
+The National Apartment Association (NAA) offers this BOI webinar to help property management companies understand and comply with these changes.

 Disclaimer